LesiaChaban/gdk-oci-mysql/08-configure-mysql-and-vault/configure-mysql-and-vault.md

-# Configure the MySQL HeatWave Database instance and the Vault
+# Configure the OCI MySQL HeatWave Database instance and the Vault

 ## Introduction

-This lab provides instructions to configure the the OCI MySQL HeatWave Database instance and the OCI Vault.
+This lab provides instructions to configure the OCI MySQL HeatWave Database instance and the OCI Vault.

 Flyway will create the database tables the first time the application starts, but you must create a database user first.